Anil1111/Academic-Projects-Tutorials/XNotes/Angular.md

 - `ng g c new-module` to create component with the same name as the module.
 - `ng g c new-module/new-component --module=new-module.module` to explicitly mention
 - `ng g d directiveName/directive-name` to crate a new folder and add the directive to it

+#### Generating module with routing files

+- `ng g m <<moduleName>> --routing` for creating a module with specific routing files configured with the module.ts file; it will be auto imported in the module.ts

 #### Skipping .spec testing files